aelamel/aelamel/README.md

 I work with PHP(Symfony)/Angular/React on a daily basis, but does stop me from learning new stuff such us Docker, Kubernetes, Microservices architecture ...

-You can reach me in [Twitter](https://twitter.com/KarimTheGeek) or [LinkedIn](https://www.linkedin.com/in/abdelkarim-el-amel-937aa5a8)
+You can reach me on [Twitter](https://twitter.com/KarimTheGeek) or [LinkedIn](https://www.linkedin.com/in/abdelkarim-el-amel-937aa5a8)

 Until we meet again !